Transparent and independent

-Bill Davidson is CEO of Job Futures, a leading social enterprise committed to finding jobs for the more disadvantaged members of our community.
+Bill Davidson is Managing Director of Hearing Australia, the nation's leading hearing specialist and largest provider of Government funded hearing services.
 Previously, Bill has operated at senior management levels in the Managed Services industry, both within the Private and Public sectors.
 He has extensive experience of the delivery of contracted, outsourced services both here in Australia, and also overseas in the UK, and South East Asia.
-Bill was also the Interim CEO of CHOICE whilst we were in the process of seeking and appointing our current CEO, Nick Stace.
+Bill was also the Interim CEO of CHOICE whilst we were in the process of seeking and appointing a new CEO.
 He is passionate about finding ways to provide fair competition and deliver a better deal for the Australian Consumer.
 Bill served on Board from November 2006 until August 2008.
 Following the appointment of Nick Stace in February 2009, Bill was co-opted onto the Board again in November 2009, and then elected to the Board in November 2010.
-He is Deputy Chair of the CHOICE Board and member of the Staff Rewards Committee.
+He is Deputy Chair of the CHOICE Board and member of the Finance, Risk & Audit Committee.